Xtra-Computing/G3/README.md

 We have done some preliminary studies to show how such system can be used to build Graph Convolutional Network (GCN) , the state of the art in various GNN models, and how our implementation exceeds the performances of Tensorﬂow implementation (the original implementation) as well as PyTorch implementation by a signiﬁcant margin.
 Details are [here](https://www.comp.nus.edu.sg/~hebs/pub/vldb2020-G3-submission.pdf).

 G3 is built based on **Gunrock**, a CUDA library for graph-processing designed specifically for the GPU.
 For more details, see [Gunrock's Github repo](https://github.com/gunrock/gunrock/).
+Most of the code is reused from Gunrock's code base.
+G3 added these components to Gunrock to efficiently support GNN training 1) [GCN App](/gunrock/app/gcn) and 2) [GCN Example](/examples/gcn).

 ## Getting Started